 In an episode of Slayers NEXT, the second season of the Slayers anime, Lina and party team up with an eccentric lake dragon-hunter and chef in hopes of preparing the legendary Dragon Cuisine.
 After much trial and effort, they catch and slay a huge Lake Dragon and Lina eagerly starts getting ready for the meal, only to be told that lake dragon flesh is intensely poisonous and so even the least complicated meal will take weeks of treating to leach out the toxins before it can be consumed.
 Much to her dismay, the rest of the party drag her away, leaving the chef happily getting started on the year-long process to make the complete Dragon Cuisine course.

-Timeline 3 of Dragon Ball Z. In that timeline all of the Z-Fighters are Killed Off for Real, humanity is on the brink of extinction and the only Hope Spot provided in that timeline, being Trunks successfully deactivating Androids 17 and 18, who were responsible for creating the Crapsack World that Future Trunks lives in, is quickly negated when Future Trunks is ambushed and quickly killed by Cell and has his time machine stolen.
-And just to add insult to injury, in the main timeline in which Cell travels back to, he kills Future Trunks again.
-Oh, and because of Future Trunks' death, in the third timeline, the Saiyan race is now extinct, except for Vegeta's younger brother who may or may not be alive in that timeline.
-Man, timeline 3 is depressing.
-No wonder much of it isn't shown.
+The offshoot of Future Trunks' timeline that Cell travels to the main one from.
+In that timeline, Trunks successfully deactivated Androids 17 and 18 after his initial trip to the past to find a way to stop them.
+This victory is quickly negated when Future Trunks is ambushed and quickly killed by Cell and has his time machine stolen.
+Oh, and because of Future Trunks' death, in this timeline, the Saiyan race is now extinct, except for Vegeta's younger brother who may or may not be alive in that timeline.